Abdullah007noman/sorting-algorithm/README.md

-# sorting-algorithm
+# Sorting-algorithm
-This repository contains implementations of three fundamental sorting algorithms:
+This repository contains implementations of three sorting algorithms usnig python:

--Bubble Sort
+* Bubble Sort

--Insertion Sort
+* Insertion Sort

--Selection Sort
+* Selection Sort

 Each algorithm is implemented in Python and is accompanied by a brief explanation of how it works.
 ## 1. Insertion Sort